microsoft/azuredevopslabs/labs/vstsextend/docker/readme.md

 ## Summary

-Using **Azure DevOps** and the **Azure**, DevOps can be configured for dockerized applications by leveraging docker capabilities enabled on Azure DevOps Hosted Agents.
+Using **Azure DevOps** and **Azure**, DevOps can be configured for dockerized applications by leveraging docker capabilities enabled on Azure DevOps Linux Hosted Agents.